Azure/Industrial-IoT/docs/modules/publisher.md

 It must be noted that IoT Hub also has limits in terms of how many messages it will accept, that is, there are quotas for a given IoT Hub SKU defined [here](https://docs.microsoft.com/azure/iot-hub/iot-hub-devguide-quotas-throttling).
 If this quota is exceeded, OPC Publisher will generate an error trying to send the message to IoT Hub and the message will be lost.

 The `si` parameter forces OPC Publisher to send messages to IoT Hub at the specified interval.
 A message is sent either when the maximum IoT Hub message size of 256 KB of data is available (triggering the send interval to reset) or when the specified interval time has passed.

+The `bs` parameter enables batching of incoming OPC UA data change messages.
+When used without batching interval (`si`), a message is sent to IoT Hub only once OPC Publisher receives specified number of incoming messages.
+That is why it is recommended to use batching together with batching interval to achieve consistent message delivery cadence to IoT Hub.

 The `ms` parameter enables batching of messages sent to IoT Hub.
 In most network setups, the latency of sending a single message to IoT Hub is high, compared to the time it takes to transmit the payload.
 This is due to Quality of Service (QoS) requirements, since messages are acknowledged only once they've been processed by IoT Hub).
 Therefore, if a delay for the data to arrive at IoT Hub is acceptable, OPC Publisher should be configured to use the maximal message size of 256 KB by setting the `ms` parameter to 0.
 It's also the most cost-effective way to use OPC Publisher.